hhelium/NIR_data/README.md

 # MagicHand: Context-Aware Dexterous Grasping Using an Anthropomorphic Robotic Hand

-This paper contains a NIR dataset and related pre-processing method ([download paper](https://ieeexplore.ieee.org/document/9196538)).
+This paper contains a NIR dataset and related pre-processing method.
 If you find this code useful in your research, please consider citing:

     @inproceedings{li2020magichand,
       title={MagicHand: Context-Aware Dexterous Grasping Using an Anthropomorphic Robotic Hand},